-The Department is equipped with a 1000 square foot smart classroom/lab (SRH 114) which includes storage for models and equipment used during courses and is available for DPT student use during non DPT course offerings; a 1000 square foot teaching / clinical lab (SRH215); a 250 square foot clinic lab (SRH 208) equipped with remote viewing cameras for unobtrusive faculty / student observation from the 250 square foot conference room (SRH213).
-There are an additional 4 small clinic labs (approximately 220 square feet each): Pediatric Lab (SRH 222), the Acute Dynamic Assessment in PT (ADAPT) Lab (SRH 217), and two movement/mobility labs (SRH 203 and 206).
-Private Faculty and Administrative offices are clustered near a small lounge, the lab and problem based learning room.
+The program is equipped with a 1000 square foot smart classroom/lab (SRH 114) which includes storage for models and equipment used during courses and is available for DPT student use during non DPT course offerings; a 1000 square foot teaching / clinical lab (SRH215); a shared 300 square foot conference room (SRH 216); a 250 square foot clinic lab (SRH 208) equipped with remote viewing cameras for unobtrusive faculty / student observation from the 250 square foot conference room (SRH213).
+There are an additional 4 small labs (approximately 220 square feet each): Hospital Room Lab (SRH 222), the Human Factors & Ergonomics Lab (SRH 217), and two movement/mobility labs (SRH 203 and 206).
+Private Faculty and Administrative offices are clustered near a small lounge, the labs and conference rooms.